ajcwebdev/dash-transcripts/markdown_files/2024-01-22-2nd-update-on-js-web-wallet.md

 [20:49] And that should show you the pairing information.
 Copy URI, and then I'm sharing that with you over StreamYard.
 [20:57] Okay, go ahead and you should see it now.
 All right.
 [21:04] Okay, so now I can finish this pairing.
 Pasting his in there.
 [21:12] And it's got a getKeyStore alias.
-I'm going to actually call this Ryan though.
+I'm going to actually call this Rion though.
 [21:20] Yep.
 I'm going to add contact.
 [21:24] So now I've got his finished pairing.
 And we've already received funds from him.
 [21:31] So we've got a little bit more in this brighter text area.
 Okay.